Skip to Content

 Present perfect with superlative forms of adjectives

-This is the first time I have been to Prague.
+This is the first time I have been to the Philippines.

 This is the worst film I have ever seen.

-The definite article with ordinal numbers and with superlative adjectives
+The definite article is used before ordinal numbers and superlative adjectives:

-This is the first time I’ve been to China.
+This is the first time I've ridden a horse.

 The 20th century has seen the bloodiest wars in the history of humankind.